fquist42/Libft/README.md

 ## Libft
 This is an expanded version of the "original" Libft Project from the 42-Core_Curriculum.
-The task is to create your own C library with some highly useful standard functions.
+The task is to create your own C library with some highly useful standard functions for later use.

+(Subject to change)
 This library will expand with further projects.

 ## How to use it: